tolgit/google-homepage-/README.md

-# google-homepage-
-my first odins- project
+my name is solomon girma this is my first project in the odins projec website